14 Dec How to Be a Millionaire | Dec 2021

 But not with money.

 So I want to cause a million smiles.
-(Laughs count, too.)
+(Grins and laughs count, too.)

 This will require a million acts of kindness.

-But actually causing a fortune in smiles can be quite easy.
+But actually causing a fortune in smiles can be easy.

 These three examples show how.